-If the weather is cooperating you will be able to see Mount Bessan to the north, and Mount Haku beyond.
+If the weather cooperates you will be able to see Mount Bessan to the north, and Mount Haku beyond.

 Head back the way you came if Sannomine is your destination, or follow the trail north from the summit towards Mount Bessan in the distance.

-The following was the route my GPS recorded on my hike up Mount Sannomine.
+The following was my GPS’s route on my hike up Mount Sannomine.

 I have no guarantee that this route is correct, nor that it can be accurately relied upon for backcountry navigation.
 It should serve only as a general guideline for what the trail is expected to look like.

-I have also included screenshots of the recorded elevation profile and my hike’s overall stats in the case that any of you find any of it useful (imperial on left, metric on right).
+I have also included screenshots of the recorded elevation profile and my hike’s overall stats in case any of you find any of it useful (imperial on the left, metric on the right).

 Mount Sannomine is worth climbing if you have your own transportation.